Britain's Best Sitcom: Round one: Selecting the top 50

 Before the opening the poll, the BBC compiled a list of 100 "top [British] sitcoms" based on input from "sitcom writers and TV comedy experts".
 This list constituted the nominees for the first of the two rounds of votes solicited from the public.

 The BBC posted a homepage and ballot web page for the Britain's Best Sitcom poll to the BBCi website on 28 July 2003.
 In August, they advertised the poll in the Radio Times magazine, on the BBCi website, and via the national teletext service Ceefax, inviting the public to "have your say" and "play your part in a major television event".

 The ballot required voters either to select 10 sitcoms from the list, or to select nine and then nominate a write-in candidate.
 Voters could not rank their 10 selections by preference.
 Votes by telephone incurred a charge of 10 pence per minute.
 On 30 December 2003, the BBC published a press release promoting the forthcoming Britain's Best Sitcom series on BBC Two, and listing the 50 sitcoms that received the most votes.
 The list was alphabetical; it did not reveal the number of votes that any sitcom received, or its rank in the list.
 It contained no write-in candidates.

 Round two: The top 10

 The launch

 On 10 January 2004, the BBC published another press release to promote the series, which was to begin that night on BBC Two.
 The press release provided more details about the programme and the vote, including an alphabetical list of the 10 finalists, and a ranked list of the rest of the top 50 sitcoms.
 The premiere episode of Britain's Best Sitcom began at 9 PM and concluded at midnight.
-From Goodnight Sweetheart (number 50) to Father Ted (number 11), it counted down the 40 highest-ranked sitcoms that did not receive enough votes to place it in the top 10.
+From Goodnight Sweetheart (number 50) to Father Ted (number 11), it counted down the 50 highest-ranked sitcoms.